 Results must be demonstrated in Scientific Reports, as well as Expense Demonstration, according to the specified in the FAPESP Award Term.

-e) You are required to provide FAPESP with half-yearly progress reports.
-These reports will be shared with the joint FAPESP/Microsoft steering committee FAPESP/Microsoft.
+- You are required to provide FAPESP with half-yearly progress reports.
+These reports will be shared with the joint FAPESP/Microsoft steering committee.

-f) The PI will notify and obtain approval from FAPESP prior to publication of any details about the research project, in the cases for which the publication might jeopardize the protection of the intellectual property.
+- In order to allow for adequate Intellectual Property protection, you will notify and obtain approval from FAPESP prior to publication of any details about the research project.

-g) The PI will acknowledge FAPESP and Microsoft’s support in any approved publication or press release regarding your research project.
+- You will acknowledge FAPESP and Microsoft's support in any publication or press release regarding your research project.

-h) The Term will have to be signed by the PI and by a legal representative from your institution.
+- The Term will have to be signed by you and by a legal representative from your institution.

 14.1 Intellectual Property Rights

-b) The PI and his institution are responsible for safeguarding that intellectual property.
+- You and your institution are responsible for safeguarding that intellectual property.

-c) If you and Microsoft engage in any joint research activities, both will jointly own any inventions.
+- If you and Microsoft engage in any joint research activities, your institution and Microsoft will jointly own any inventions.

-d) In consideration of the funding being provided, the institution that employs the PI will grant to both FAPESP and Microsoft a non-exclusive, royalty-free license to any intellectual property arising from the funded research project.
+- In consideration of the funding being provided, you will grant to both FAPESP and Microsoft a non-exclusive, royalty free license to any intellectual property arising from the funded research project.

-e) If the research project results in patentable inventions, you must notify FAPESP so that Microsoft can decide if it wants to engage with you for an exclusive license.
+- If the research project results in patentable inventions, you must notify FAPESP so that Microsoft can decide if it wants to engage with you for an exclusive license.
 Terms of that exclusive license (fees, etc.) will be mutually agreed upon.
-The PI and his institution will retain the right to use the technology for research and teaching purposes.
+You will retain the right to use the technology for research and teaching purposes.